 | 45 | Legal & Personal Services | Legal services, security, social services |

 Most startups and e-commerce brands need to register in Class 35 (retail/advertising), plus the class specific to their product.
-A food brand, for example, would typically need Class 30 or 32 plus Class 35.
-IPMitra's free trademark search automatically identifies the correct class based on your business description — so you never file in the wrong category.
+A food brand, for example, would typically need Class 30 or 32 plus Class 35. a trademark class search helps identifies the correct class based on your business description — so you never file in the wrong category.

 A trademark examiner at the IP India Trade Marks Registry will reject your application under Section 11 of the Trade Marks Act, 1999 if your mark is considered "deceptively similar" to an existing mark.
 Similarity is judged on three dimensions: